dragos/spark-streaming-testbed/test-runs-001/README.md

 set y2tics
 set yrange [0:]
 set boxwidth 1500 absolute
+plot "execution-processed.log" using 1:3 with boxes title "delay + processing, at result time", "" using 2:3 with boxes title "delay + processing, at batch time", "" using 2:4 axes x1y2 with line title "# of items processed per batch", "memory-processed.log" using 1:($3/10) with lines title "free memory", "feedback-processed.log" using 1:($2 * 25) axes x1y2 with lines title "Spark streaming processing bound"

 plot "execution-processed.log" using 1:2 with boxes title "delay + processing", "" using 1:3 axes x1y2 with line title "# of items processed per batch", "memory-processed.log" using 1:($3/10) with lines title "free memory", "feedback-processed.log" using 1:($2 * 25) axes x1y2 with lines title "Spark streaming processing bound"
 ```